 Composition: There shall be a nominating committee of five members appointed as follows: two from the board and three from the general membership.
 See Branch Bylaws, Article V.

-2. Instructs the committee on the elected positions to be filled and the desirable qualifications for each office.
+b.
+Instructs the committee on the elected positions to be filled and the desirable qualifications for each office

-1. Becomes familiar with the duties of the elected positions for which they are selecting candidates.
+a.
+Becomes familiar with the duties of the elected positions for which they are selecting candidates

-3. Develops a slate of officers and sends the slate to the newsletter editor in time for it to be published in the time specified in the branch bylaws which is at least 14 days prior to the election at April general meeting.
-In considering candidates for branch president or president-elect, candidates must have served on the board at some time
+b.
+Develops a slate of officers and sends the slate to the newsletter editor in time for it to be published at least 14 days prior to the election at April general meeting.
+In considering candidates for branch president or president-elect, candidates must have served on the executive board at some time

-3. Respects the confidentiality of the committee work.
+c.
+Respects the confidentiality of the committee work

-Composition: Program vice-president, branch president, president-elect, membership vice president, AAUW Funds vice president, public policy chair, publicity chair, hospitality chair, international interests chair and any others deemed necessary by the committee chair.
+Composition: Program vice-president, branch president, president-elect, membership vice president, Funds vice president, public policy chair, publicity chair, hospitality chair, and any others deemed necessary by the committee chair

 Duties of Chair:

-2. Coordinates committee members’ activities and facilitate communication between committee meetings.
+b.
+Coordinates committee members’ activities and facilitates communication between committee meetings

 Duties of Committee:

-1. Creates a branch calendar of branch programs that fulfill AAUW’s mission to advance equity for all women and girls, through advocacy, education, and research.
+a.
+Creates a branch calendar of branch programs that fulfill AAUW’s mission to advance equity for all women and girls, through advocacy, education, and research

-3. Ensures that programs are scheduled in accordance with the provisions set forth in the branch Policies and Procedures.
+b.
+Ensures that programs are scheduled in accordance with the provisions set forth in the branch Policies and Procedures

 Duties of Chair:

-a.
-Coordinates and facilitates committee members’ activities and communication.
+b.
+Coordinates and facilitates committee members’ activities and communication

 Duties of Committee: